Where Is Zara’s Main Manufacturing Hub Located?

 Zara’s main manufacturing hub is located in Spain, particularly in a town called Arteixo, which is situated in the region of Galicia.
 This small town houses Inditex’s headquarters and is where Zara designs, develops, and produces much of its clothing.
 Spain plays a crucial role in Zara’s operations, and a significant portion of its products are manufactured in this country.

-See also Where Are Gretsch Guitars Made?
-Who Owns Them?
+See also Where Are Skoda Cars Made?
+Who Makes Skoda?

 In Arteixo, Zara operates several factories where clothing is produced and then shipped to various distribution centers.
 Having its central hub in Spain allows Zara to maintain control over the production process, ensuring that new designs are quickly turned into finished products and delivered to stores.
 In-house manufacturing also allows Zara to make last-minute changes based on fashion trends, something that is difficult to achieve with outsourced production.